 "Multi-Factor Authentication.
 Based on its Risk Assessment, each Covered Entity shall use effective controls, which may include Multi-Factor Authentication or Risk-Based Authentication, to protect against unauthorized access to Nonpublic Information or Information Systems."

-Since the release of the NYDFS Part 500.12(a), certain service organizations have used this regulation and the FFIEC's guidance to support the claim that financial institutions are required to perform a MFA risk assessment in order to be in compliance.
+Since these references conflated the idea of performing a risk assessment with MFA, these references have been used to support the claim that financial institutions are required to perform a MFA risk assessment in order to be in compliance.

 However, you may have noticed something different when reading the quotes above.
 MFA is only mentioned as a potential effective control, not something to be risk assessed.

 Today, the most authoritative source on MFA is the FFIEC 2021 guidance on Authentication and Access to Financial Institution Services and Systems.
 The guidance states:

 "When a risk assessment indicates that single-factor authentication with layered security is inadequate, multi-factor authentication (MFA) or controls of equivalent strength, combined with other layered security controls, can more effectively mitigate risks associated with authentication."